hemantramgaria/Memory_Management_OS/README.md

   ./test
   ```

-- `test.c` example should include `2022MT11854mmu.h` and perform a sequence of allocations and frees using the different functions.
+- `test.c` example should include `memoryallotment.h` and perform a sequence of allocations and frees using the different functions.
 Use logging (printf) to verify behavior.

 ---